weaveworks/weave/site/proxy.md

     host1$ weave launch-proxy

-By default, the proxy listens on port 12375, on all network interfaces.
+By default, the proxy will connect to docker at `unix:///var/run/docker.sock`.
 This can be adjusted with the `-H` argument, e.g.

-    host1$ weave launch-proxy -H tcp://localhost:12375
+    host1$ weave launch-proxy -H tcp://127.0.0.1:4243

-All docker commands can be run via the proxy, so it is safe to globally adjust your `DOCKER_HOST`, e.g.
+The proxy listens on port 12375, on all network interfaces.
+All docker commands can be run via the proxy, so it is safe to globally adjust your `DOCKER_HOST` to point at the proxy, e.g.

     host1$ export DOCKER_HOST=tcp://localhost:12375
     host1$ docker ps